-There is clear evidence both from survey results (page 10) and the post it notes comments (Appendix I) that residents would value a footpath along the A465 between Lock's Garage and Belmont (Appendix I feedback) and a cycleway along the same route (survey results -Page 10).
+There is clear evidence both from survey results and the post it notes comments that residents would value a footpath along the A465 between Lock's Garage and Belmont and a cycleway along the same route.
 It is noted that support for a footpath along the A465 would have gained higher support in the feedback had the question of a footpath as well as cycleway been posed.

-Support for initiatives to get people to walk or cycle is a key policy in Herefordshire' Core Strategy.
+Support for initiatives to get people to walk or cycle is a key policy in the Herefordshire Core Strategy.